Mascarita Sagrada

-Mascarita Sagrada (Spanish, 'Little Sacred Mask', real name not known, born January 11, 1965) is a Mexican Mini Luchador enmascarado (Spanish, 'Mini Masked wrestler') and one of the most well-known Mexican Minis of the modern era.
+Mascarita Sagrada (Spanish, 'Little Sacred Mask', real name not known, born January 11, 1965) is a Mexican wrestler.
+He is one of the most well-known Mexican Mini-Estrellas of the modern era.
 He is the original Mascarita Sagrada although there have been several wrestlers who have used the same gimmick through the years.
 In Mexico, Mascarita Sagrada has worked for AAA, Consejo Mundial de Lucha Libre (CMLL) and a long list of independent promoters over the years.
 He has also worked for American wrestling promotions World Wrestling Federation/Entertainment (WWF/WWE), World Championship Wrestling (WCW), Total Nonstop Action Wrestling (TNA) and Lucha VaVOOM.
 In the late 1990s he worked for the WWF as Mini Nova (sometimes just "Nova").
 He has also been featured in several films and marketing campaigns, including an uncredited cameo in the film My Giant with Billy Crystal and an ad campaign for Virgin Mobile.

 Professional wrestling career

 Early career (1987–1989)

 The original Mascarita Sagrada was born in San Felipe Pescador, Zacatecas.
 He started training as a luchador in 1987 under the instructions of Muralla Sangrienta I and Sr. Genaro Contreras.
 His first appearance in the ring was as Pequeno Luki, teaming with Arturito ("Little Luke" and R2-D2).
 The team wrestled Gran Nikolai and Pequeno Goliath in Sagrada's debut.